-At some point over the first half of the semester, you must visit a tourist attraction, destination, or event.
+At some point over the first half of the semester, you must visit a tourist attraction, destination, or event, either in person or virtually.
 This visit could take place as part of your travels or as a specific trip for the purposes of this assignment.
 Students who do not have access to transportation can focus on a destination, event, or attraction in the East Lansing area, so long as it is somewhere that attracts tourists.
-During this visit, you should observe enough to write a 1000-word paper (4-page, double spaced) that addresses the bulleted list below.
+During this visit, you should observe enough to write a 3-page, double spaced paper that addresses the bulleted list below.
 (Note: the percentages reflect the importance to the assignment not the length of the section):